Frequently Asked Questions

 Fiberglass is made from molten sand or recycled glass and other inorganic materials under highly controlled conditions.
 Fiberglass is produced in batt, blanket, and loose-fill forms.

-Rock and slag wool are manufactured similarly to fiberglass, but use natural rock and blast furnace slag as its raw material.
+Rock and slag wool are manufactured similarly to fiberglass but use natural rock and blast furnace slag as their raw material.
 Typical forms are loose-fill, blanket, or board types.